Moulettes: Preternatural: 2015–2017

-Moulettes' fourth album saw the addition of their newest member, Raevennan Husbandes, on guitar and Vocals.
+Moulettes' fourth album Preternatural saw the addition of Raevennan Husbandes on guitar and vocals.
 The album's lyrical content deals with strange creatures and the natural world.
-It was produced by the band, mixed by Jim Mortimore, and recorded in the home studio of Malcolm Mortimore after a headline tour in UK, Germany, Netherlands, and Canada with Three Friends.
-The band continued to tour Canada and all over Europe.
-In June 2016 Ruth Skipper, having juggled between the band and her medical career for several campaigns, decided to quit the band and commit to her doctoring career.
+It was produced by the band, mixed by Jim Mortimore, and recorded in the home studio of Malcolm Mortimore after a headline tour in the UK, Germany, Netherlands, and Canada.
+Moulettes continued to tour Canada and all over Europe.
+In June 2016, Ruth Skipper left.

-The album received positive reviews from many factions of the industry.